xngwu1995/MP7_HBase_Template/README.md

 ## Overview and Requirements

 This assignment is going to build on **Tutorial 4: Introduction to Storm (Java)**.
 It is highly recommended that you practice that tutorial before starting this assignment.
-This assignment will be graded based on **JDK 8**
+We are going to use `Storm V1.2.2`, `Redis 5.0.3` and `Open JDK 8`.

 ## Set up the environment